HomeCommunities › Pontiac

 How basement risk varies inside Pontiac

 We score 18 individual neighborhoods inside Pontiac.
 Of those, 8 fall in the high or severe band, 2 are elevated, and 8 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 2Severe